lilyremigia/installtouhou/README.md

 # How to install Touhou with English patches
 ## Acquire the Games
-You can acquire the games from:
+You can acquire the games digitally from:
  * [Steam](https://store.steampowered.com/search/?developer=%E4%B8%8A%E6%B5%B7%E3%82%A2%E3%83%AA%E3%82%B9%E5%B9%BB%E6%A8%82%E5%9B%A3) (Not recommended due to Steam DRM sometimes present),
  * [DLSite](https://www.dlsite.com/home/dlaf/=/aid/tudi20/url/https%3A%2F%2Fwww.dlsite.com%2Feng%2F%3Futm_medium%3Daffiliate%26utm_campaign%3Dbnlink%26utm_content%3Dtext) (Affiliate Link),
- * Piracy sites (recommended getting one with pre-packed with thpatch then).
+ * Piracy sites (recommended getting one with pre-packed with thpatch then) only use as last resort, SUPPORT CREATORS.

+For physical copies see [Touhou Wiki's Purhcasing Guide](https://en.touhouwiki.net/wiki/Purchasing_Guide) for information.

 ## Installing thcrap
  * Browse to the folder that contains your Touhou games and remember it.